D · Our nude performance on the footbridge on Saturday night in pictures [29 August 2017]

 Our landlady happily took a printed exemplar of the German version of our Broschüre (English version: brochure) and told us at our farewell that we were good guests and that we would be welcome to return at any time.

-Monument to the traditional roles in Sala, Sweden [4 August 2017]
+S · Monument to the traditional roles in Sala [4 August 2017]

-For many years, the city park of Sala, a Swedish city of 15 thousand inhabitants 60 km west of Uppsala, is gilded by a monument of a youthful couple.
+Since many years, the city park of Sala, a Swedish city of 15 thousand inhabitants 60 km west of Uppsala, is home of a monument of a youthful couple.
 The girl's gaze shyly turns aside – just incredible, if she would return the look fair in his face!
 The statue is a monument of traditional role behaviour.
 But it is still worthwhile to visit Sala’s municipal park – just because of the young man standing 100 m away, who has been trying to fly a plane model for many years.